 PASSPORT AND TRAVEL PERMITS FOR PAPUA

 You need an Indonesian visa to enter the Papua and West Papua provinces.
-Most nationalities receive a free visa on arrival with a validity of 30 days.
-The free visa is not extendable.
-If the 30 days are exceeded, a fee of IDR 1.000.000 for each additional day is to be paid when leaving the country.
+Most nationalities receive a visa on arrival with a validity of 30 days.
+The visa on arrival costs IDR 500.000 and can be extended once by additional 30 days at any Immigration office in the country.
+If the 30 days are exceeded and no extension has been applied for before, a penalty fee of IDR 1,000,000 for each additional day is to be paid when leaving the country.

-The free visa is available at all international airports.
+The visa on arrival is available at all international airports.
 These include the airports of Jakarta and Denpasar (Bali).
 There are no international airports in Papua and West Papua!
 You must therefore travel to Papua on a domestic flight after you have obtained your visa.